-To this end, we see no better time to hold the Uganda & Tanzania Localisation Workshop as a means of focusing minds, fostering collaboration and engaging international education & training partners to support Uganda & Tanzania meet the local potential of their oil and gas resources.
+To this end, we see no better time to hold the Uganda & Tanzania Localisation Forum as a means of focusing minds, fostering collaboration and engaging international education & training partners to support Uganda & Tanzania meet the local potential of their oil and gas resources.

 Key areas of discussion will include:

 • Maximising the potential of oil and gas investments for the Ugandan & Tanzanian national economies through developing local skills and suppliers

 • Mapping out skills needs across the lifecycle of projects – upstream, pipeline and refinery

 • Solutions for scaling up skills development, especially at the TVET level

 • Transferable skills and cross-sector initiatives e.g. logistics, transport

 • Harnessing university graduates for technical roles

 • Engaging women and youth into employment and supply chain opportunities